Last Updated on January 11, 2022

 Are Pupusas Gluten-Free?

 If you’re a fan of pupusas – we have some good news!
-Naturally, they are completely gluten-free.
+They are completely gluten-free.
 However, some may contain gluten depending on where they’re made and the filling used.
-If wheat flour is used instead of the traditional cornmeal, the pupusa will not be gluten-free.
-And if any gluten is added to the filling, it will no longer be gluten-free.

-The masa harina (the pupusa flour) should also be naturally gluten-free.
+The masa harina (the pupusa flour) is naturally gluten-free.
 However, there is a chance of cross-contact.
 This means that although the product is gluten-free, due to manufacturing and transportation methods, the final product may contain some gluten.
-So always buy masa harina that carries a gluten-free label, if possible.
+So when possible, always buy masa harina that carries a gluten-free label.

 Gluten-Free Pupusas